ergs/xsgen/docs/usersguide.rst

      k_cycles      = 130       # Number of kcode cycles to run
      k_cycles_skip = 30        # Number of kcode cycles to run but not tally at the begining.

-   These set the various parameters relating to the kcode.
+   These set the various parameters relating to the transport - how many particles in each cycle, how many cyclues to run, and how many initial cycles to skip.

-   For more information on command-line arguments, see the `plugins page <plugins.html>`_.
+   For more information on the command-line arguments that various plugins supply, see the `plugins page <plugins.html>`_.

+   Now ``xsgen`` will look at your run control, figure out how many different sets of initial conditions it needs to take into account, and calculate a separate run with OpenMC and Origen for each set of initial conditions.
+Each run will be output to a different directory.

    ``xsgen`` will build everything by default in the ``build-lwr1g`` directory.
 In this directory will be separate directories which are named by hashes of each state.
 Inside these, there are ``omc`` directories and ``origen<nuclide id>`` directories, which hold the input and output files for OpenMC and ORIGEN runs.
+The Bright-lite output files will be in ``brightliteN`` directories, where N is the run id.

    This is what the directory structure should look like::